SethHollandsworth/azure-cli-extensions/src/confcom/samples/certs/README.md

 ## Run the Script

-*This step will create the necessary certs to sign the fragment policy.
-This also only needs to be done once.*
+*This step will create the necessary certificates and private keys to sign the fragment policy, including generating a root private key, intermediate private key, and a server private key.
+These keys are used to create the certificate chain required for signing.
+This step only needs to be done once.*

 ```bash
 ./create_certchain.sh